 The segment results for the year ended March 31, 2021 are as follows:

-(1) Transactions between inter segments represent business process management services rendered by WNS Global BPM to WNS Auto Claims BPM.(2) Addition to non-current assets include additions made to property and equipment, right-of-use assets and intangible assets.
+(1) Transactions between inter segments represent business process management services rendered by WNS Global BPM to WNS Auto Claims BPM.

 No client individually accounted for more than 10% of the total revenue during the year ended March 31, 2021.